MichalMoudry/mrf-workflow-service/README.md

 - Inversion of Control

 ### Used libraries
-- [go-chi](https://github.com/go-chi/chi "Link to chi GitHub page") - Is a lightweight, idiomatic and composable router for building Go HTTP services.
+- [go-chi](https://github.com/go-chi/chi "Link to chi's GitHub page") - Is a lightweight, idiomatic and composable router for building Go HTTP services.
-- go-chi - jwtauth
-- pgx
-- sqlx
-- Testify
-- Viper
-- uuid
+- [pgx](https://github.com/jackc/pgx "Link to pgx's GitHub page") - It is a driver and a toolkit for PostgreSQL.
+- [sqlx](https://github.com/jmoiron/sqlx "Link to sqlx's GitHub page") - It is a library which provides a set of extensions on go's standard database/sql library.
+- [Testify](https://github.com/stretchr/testify "Link to Testify's GitHub page") - It is a toolkit with common assertions and mocks.
+- [Viper](https://github.com/spf13/viper "Link to Viper's GitHub page") - Viper is a package for dealing with app's configuration.
+- [uuid](https://github.com/google/uuid "Link to uuid's GitHub page") - Package for generating and inspecting UUIDs.